prebid/Prebid.js/modules/yahoosspBidAdapter.md

 ```

 # Optional: Price floors module & bidfloor
-The yssp adapter supports the Prebid.org Price Floors module and will use it to define the outbound bidfloor and currency.
+The yahoossp adapter supports the Prebid.org Price Floors module and will use it to define the outbound bidfloor and currency.
 By default the adapter will always check the existance of Module price floor.
 If a module price floor does not exist you can set a custom bid floor for your impression using "params.bidOverride.imp.bidfloor".